-‘Red Dead Redemption 2’ Art Book Leaks As ‘GTA Online’ Reportedly Gearing Down
+‘Red Dead Redemption 2’ Art Book Leaks As ‘GTA Online’ Reportedly Winding Down

 — Yan2295 (@Yan2295) March 30, 2018

-GTA Online is still a major money maker for Take-Two Interactive and Rockstar Games so it seems difficult to believe the studio would drop adding content to the title.
-Of course, it is expected that Red Dead Redemption 2 will be a huge seller and cause much of the GTA Online population to move to mosey on over to the rumored Red Dead Online.
+GTA Online is still a major money maker for Take-Two Interactive and Rockstar Games, so it seems difficult to believe the studio would drop adding content to the title.
+Of course, it is expected that Red Dead Redemption 2 will be a huge seller and cause much of the GTA Online population to mosey on over to the rumored Red Dead Online.

 Take-Two Interactive has their end of the fiscal year 2018 earnings conference call scheduled for May 16.
-The development status of Red Dead Redemption 2 and if it will meet its current release target will likely be a huge point of focus.
+The development status of Red Dead Redemption 2, and if it will meet its current release target, will likely be a huge point of focus.